Qfvjug/Qfvjug/NETLIFY-DEPLOYMENT.md

 ### Automatic Deployment

 1. Connect your repository to Netlify
-2. Set the build command to: `chmod +x ./build-netlify.sh && ./build-netlify.sh`
+2. Set the build command to: `npm run build`
-3. Set the publish directory to: `dist/public`
+3. Set the publish directory to: `dist`
+4. Set the functions directory to: `netlify/functions`
-4. Add the required environment variables in the Netlify dashboard
+5. Add the required environment variables in the Netlify dashboard

 ### Manual Deployment

-1. Make sure the build script is executable: `chmod +x ./build-netlify.sh`
-2. Run `./build-netlify.sh` to build the frontend and Netlify functions
+1. Run `npm run build` to build the frontend
+2. The Netlify functions are ready in the `netlify/functions` directory
-3. Deploy the `dist/public` directory and the `netlify/functions` directory
+3. Deploy the `dist` directory and the `netlify/functions` directory

 ## Architecture Details